Lighting it up for Dyslexia

 Break down stigma and create a more informed, compassionate community

-For 2025, our passionate team of advocates from Love Literacy Mount Maunganui, Freedom Literacy, Pānui me te tuhi, Dot to Dot Literacy, Just Literacy, and Nicky Collins (RLit – Tawhero School) is working hard to expand the movement even further.
+In 2025, our passionate team of advocates from Love Literacy Mount Maunganui, Freedom Literacy, Pānui me te tuhi, Dot to Dot Literacy, Just Literacy, and Nicky Collins (RTLit – Tawhero School) worked hard to expand the movement even further.
 We are also proudly supported by The DEB – Dyslexia Evidence Based.

 Far North